StereoKit/StereoKit-Docs/docs/preview/Pages/StereoKit/SKSettings/renderMultisample.md

 If you know in advance that you need this feature, this setting allows you to set `Renderer.Multisample` before initialization.
 This avoids creating and discarding a large and unnecessary swapchain object.
-Default value is 1.
+Leave this at 0 to use the default, which is 4.